 Asian Handicap in Mismatches and Second Legs

-Asian handicap markets are most powerful in Champions League football when there’s a genuine quality mismatch, but the standard match result price is compressed by the favourite’s reputation rather than the specific context.
+Asian handicap markets are most powerful in Champions League betting when there’s a genuine quality mismatch, but the standard match result price is compressed by the favourite’s reputation rather than the specific context.
 A dominant team at -1 on the Asian handicap is often a sharper bet than the same team at a short 1X2 price, since you’re getting paid for the margin, not just the result.

 In second legs, Asian handicap logic flips.
 A team defending an aggregate lead may only need a controlled 0-0 or 1-1, making them weak value on the handicap despite strong underlying quality.
 State-dependent matches are where Asian handicap punters need to be most careful, because the team that should win is often not playing to win by a margin.